FarronF/limerick-council-meetings/meetings/2015/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st September 2015.md

 on the motion;

- The nite clubs in the area should be required to close at 2.00 p.m.--- 11
+ The nite clubs in the area should be required to close at 2.00 p.m.
+---
+11

  The Council owned car park at this location should be secured at night.